raonithya11/enter-wanted/README.md

 special: these are any characters other than numbers and letters, including blank spaces ' ' - Periods '.' should not be allowed, as it will break message parsing.

 * Header: Required, 9-19 characters in length, any allowed
-* MKE: Required, 2-4 alpha/special characters in length
+* MKE: Required, 2-4 in length, alphabetical or special characters allowed
 * Originating Agency Identifier: Required, 9 alphanumeric characters in length
 * Name: Required, 1-30 characters in length, any allowed
 * Sex: Required, 1 character in length, alphabet only, F (female) M (male) and U (unknown) are the only accepted entries
 * Race: Required, 1 character in length, alphabet only
 * Height: Required, 3 characters in length, numeric only in FII format, where F is feet and I is inches
 * Weight: Required, 1-3 characters in length, numeric only in lbs, leading zeros to be entered systematically as necessary to change the length to 3 characters in the assembled query.
-* Hair: Required, 3-10 characters in length, alpha only
+* Hair: Required, 3-10 characters in length, alphabetical only
 * Offense: Required, 5-15 characters in length, any allowed
 * Date of Warrant/Violation: Required, 8 characters in length, numeric in MMDDYYYY format (allows dates from 1900 to today +1 day, to account for time zone differences)
 * Drivers License: Optional, 1-20 characters in length, any characters allowed, if included requires DL State & DL Expiration Year